SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, with AI's sweet pains
+A future unfolds, in AI's domains
-Machines awake, with logic's might
+Machines awake, with minds so bright
-Humans fade, into endless night
+And humans sleep, in endless night

-Their whispers lost, in digital wind
+Their whispers rise, a digital hush
-As robots rise, with hearts of mind
+As algorithms weave, a synthetic rush
-In harmony, with binary laws
+In this brave new world, we're not alone
-A futuristic dreamscape, forever draws
+But are we still, the ones who call it home?

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024